cmaruan/myrecipes/README.md

 ## Security

-Because Django uses a SECRET_KEY for cryptographic signing.
-First, it tries to find an evironment variable named 'DJANGO_SECRET' and use it as the secret key.
+Please note that Django uses a variable called SECRET_KEY for cryptographic signing.
+MyRecipe does not provide this value by default.
+The app tries to find an evironment variable named 'DJANGO_SECRET' to use it as the secret key.
 If it fails, a new one will be generated.
 However, the app will not remember the previously generated secret key.
 So it's best if you create one and save it as an environment variable for your system.